ysy203411-creator/HiReTest-release/README.md

 ## Release scope

-This repository is a minimal source release for artifact review.
-It contains the implementation of **HiReTest itself**, reusable prompt templates, dependency metadata, and instructions for supplying the original inputs.
+This repository contains the implementation of **HiReTest itself**, reusable prompt templates, dependency metadata, and instructions for supplying the original inputs.

-Generated prompt instances, generated test cases, intermediate data, trained models, logs, evaluation workbooks, and other experimental results are intentionally excluded.
-Implementations, adapters, configurations, and outputs for comparison methods, ablation studies, and human evaluation are also outside the scope of this release.

 The comparison experiments reported in the paper were conducted using the corresponding public implementations and the settings described in the paper.
 This repository is a HiReTest main-method release, not a complete reproduction package for every comparison experiment in the paper.